 I care about your feelings.
 I want to hear how you feel about things and to support you, and when you speak about (this other person, how bad the situation is), it takes our focus off you and puts it in an arena where neither of us can make any difference.
+We

-We have two choices.
-We can talk about your options or we can change the subject entirely.
-The truth is that I am not willing to discuss or hear about (the negative subject) any more.
-I ask that you not talk Who gossips with you will gossip of you. ~ Irish Saying
+I am not willing to discuss or hear about (the negative subject) any more.
+I ask that you not talk

+Who gossips with you will gossip of you.

+~ Irish Saying